CovCube/server/README.md

 The variables PGHOST, PGPORT, MQTTURL and MQTTPORT are set directly in the docker-compose file and override the variables in the .env-file.
 This is done to ensure connection to the PostgreSQL and Mosquitto containers.

+Don't forget to set the variables PGUSER, PGPASSWORD and PGDATABASE in the .env-file.

 The variables MQTT_PUBLIC and MQTT_PUBLICPORT should be set in the .env file, to make sure cubes can connect to Mosquitto form outside the docker network.